-Semi permanent makeup continues to grow in popularity due to the treatments exceptional reputation, long-lasting results and minimal side effects.
-Whether you opt for semi-permanent eyebrows, eyeliner or lips, you are guaranteed to achieve fantastic, natural results that will entirely exclude the need for applying makeup.
+Semi-permanent makeup continues to grow in popularity due to the treatments exceptional reputation, long-lasting results and minimal side effects.
+Whether you opt for semi-permanent eyebrows in Milton Keynes, eyeliner or lips, you are guaranteed to achieve fantastic, natural results that will entirely exclude the need for applying makeup.

 As an award-winning clinic specialising in semi permanent makeup in Milton Keynes, we have picked up a number of proven ways to assist the healing process and avoid side effects.
-So, have devised a comprehensive guide to our top ten semi permanent makeup aftercare tips.
+So, have devised a comprehensive guide on semi permanent makeup aftercare tips.

-10 Tips For Successful Semi Permanent Makeup Aftercare
+Semi Permanent Makeup Aftercare For Long Lasting Results

-Unlike their treatment alternatives such as microblading, the application of semi permanent makeup includes absolutely no cutting or scratching of the skin.
-Instead, using a handheld device equipped with an ultra-thin needle, the colour pigment is placed onto the top layer of the skin which will then sink around two millimetres into the dermis layer.
+Unlike their treatment alternatives such as microblading, the application of semi permanent makeup includes absolutely no cutting of the skin.
+Instead, using a handheld device equipped with an ultra-thin needle, the colour pigment is placed onto the top layer of the skin.
 The healing process of semi permanent makeup is considerably shorter than alternative treatments.
 While the treatment area is likely to experience slight redness, scabbing and will feel tender to the touch, the skin will not bleed or be exposed to trauma.
 To ensure that you have the best results possible, our article will cover the following:

 1. Ease Swelling With A Cold Pack

 We suggest purchasing HypaCool instant cold packs from FirstAid.co.uk as they can quickly be activated when squeezed.
-There is no need for them to be placed in the freezer and they will achieve the perfect cooling temperature instantly.
-HypaCool packs are single use, which means that you will not risk spreading bacteria to the treatment area.
+There is no need for them to be placed in the freezer or fridge, and they will achieve the perfect cooling temperature instantly.
+HypaCool packs are single-use, which means that you will not risk spreading bacteria to the treatment area.

 2. Do Not Pick, Peel or Scratch

-If you take only one piece of advice from our article, then it should be never to pick, peel or scratch the treatment area.
+If you take only one piece of advice, then it should be never to pick, peel or scratch the treatment area.
 Scabbing and itching are normal; it shows that your body is naturally healing itself, so allow your skin to work its magic.
 While it may not look appealing, leave the skin to shed at its own accord.

 Disturbing the healing process through picking scabs, itching or peeling dead skin will not only create an uneven pigment but also dramatically increase the risk of infection.
 If you allow the skin to heal naturally, then you will experience no scarring.